Stakeholders and partners

 These agreements are implemented through annual action plans and are the basis for exchange of data sources and for joint initiatives in the areas of research, events and operations systems.

-The European Commission is involved in the governance of Eurofound through its membership on Eurofound’s Governing Board, where it has an important role in adopting the work programmes.
+The European Commission is involved in the governance of Eurofound through its membership on Eurofound’s Management Board, where it has an important role in adopting the work programmes.
+An independent expert is appointed to the Board by the European Parliament in a non-voting capacity.

 Eurofound works with the Council of the EU mainly through the programmes of its Presidencies, providing expertise, speakers or other support for presidency events.
 Joint events are also organised with the European Parliament and the European Economic and Social Committee.